 2013-2015 - MA Anthropology Arizona State University, USA

 I am interested in bridging knowledge and understanding between Anthropology and Climate Research.
 Migration, Decision making, and the 'people' aspect of the situation rather than the 'numbers' is my main area of interest.
-The role of the enviornment in decision making is a big focus of mine.
 I am equally interested in trying to understand how personal perspectives about what "the environment" even means impact decision processes.